 There are lots of way you can take steps to reduce your digital carbon footprint.

 Did you know sending an email uses 4g of carbon?
-Reduce your carbon impact by only sending emails that are necessary.
+Reduce your carbon impact by only sending emails that are necessary, unsubscribe from unnecessary mailing lists, and have a spring clean of your inbox to delete unneeded items which otherwise use energy sitting on your email server.

 Finally you can use alternative email providers that are more sustainable.
 There are loads of different providers you could use which are sustainable - have a look at the link below for suggestions.